crossplane/crossplane/design/design-doc-composition-functions.md

 The package manager is responsible for creating a headless Kubernetes Service where each Function's Deployment can be reached.
-The address of the Service will be exposed as the `status.endpoint` of the Function resource.
+The address of the Service will be exposed as the `status.endpoint` of the active FunctionRevision resource.
 The Service must be headless in order for Crossplane's gRPC client to load-balance connections when there are multiple Function replicas.

 Note that the fact this endpoint is powered by a Service is an implementation detail; it may be possible for Functions to be reached (and indeed deployed) by